 Q. How does a student apply for financial aid?

 A. The general application for financial aid is the Free Application for Federal Student Aid (FAFSA).
-CIU also requires students to complete a CIU Scholarship Application.
+Some scholarships and grants specific to CIU will be addressed when you fill out the CIU Online Application.

 Q. What are on-campus living requirements?